These are the deceptive design tricks and dark patterns that steer your clicks each day

 The dark pattern we see most is perhaps the simplest one.
 When you scroll in the Twitter or Facebook newsfeed, or follow the suggested video path in YouTube, there is literally no end.
 The tech companies want users to keep scrolling down and down, or keep clicking the next video, with the idea that the next endorphin hit from a juicier article, a cattier comment, or sexier video, or a new “like” or a “share” might be the biggest one yet.
 We’re so used to this now that we barely notice it.

 This kind of design is meant to create something the psych world calls “variable reinforcement schedules.”
 It’s the variability in the reward, the unpredictability of when they’ll come, that keeps us scrolling and scrolling and clicking and clicking.
-It forms a habit in the brain that can lead to compulsive behavior (hear that, Mom?).
+It forms a habit in the brain that can lead to compulsive behavior (hear that Mom?).

-Natasha Schüll’s book Addiction by Design describes how tech companies have borrowed techniques honed in the gambling industry to keep users engaged.
-Slot machines use variable reinforcement schedules, those unpredictable rewards, to keep players sitting there hour after hour.
+Natasha Schüll, who authored the book Addiction by Design, believes tech companies have borrowed techniques honed in the gambling industry to keep users engaged.
+Slot machines used variable reinforcement schedules (those unpredictable rewards) long before social media to keep players sitting there hour after hour.

 Share til it hurts